Alyson Eckmann

-Alyson "Aly" Rae Eckmann (born November 8, 1990) is an American journalist, singer, television and radio host.
+Alyson "Aly" Rae Eckmann (born November 8, 1990) is an American journalist, reporter, TV presenter, radio broadcaster and nude model.

 Early life

 Eckmann was born in Winthrop, Washington on November 8, 1990, although at the age of eighteen, she moved to Mexico and later, at the age of twenty, she moved to Madrid, Spain.
 Initially, Eckmann would stay for about ten months, although after finding work as a babysitter she stayed for two more years.
 After this, Eckmann went on vacation to the Canary Islands where she found the recording of the television program Un príncipe para Corina, with which according to her: "I happened to stumble upon Corina's program, and without really knowing how, I ended up on TV."
 A casting director actually proposed the idea of participating in Cuatro's dating show.
 At first she was reluctant to it but finally accepted.

 Career

 Television

 After this, Eckmann signed for the television program Hable con ellas for the television channel Telecinco, where she became a presenter for the first time, and also works as a reporter.
 On the other hand, Eckmann also works as an announcer in the radio program No te cortes, from Los 40 Principales.

 On October 22, 2014, she started as a reporter for the program Todo va bien de Cuatro.
 In April 2015, Eckmann made an appearance in the television series La que se avecina, where she starred as Megan Simons, Trevor's wife, Judith's ex-partner.
 Since 2014, Alyson has collaborated with Vevo Spain presenting the Vevo Fresh program and the DCODE festivals.

 In 2015, Eckmann joined Non Stop People, a Movistar+ channel run by and for young people to present the Xtraǃ program.
 On 29 September 2016, she participated in the game show Sígueme el Rollo on Ten.

 On 9 January 2017, she became one of the contestants on the Telecinco reality show Gran Hermano VIP 5.
 She won the 100,000 euros prize with 58.8% of the audience in her favor.